 If you think learning a second language as a native English speaker is hard, be grateful that it isn't English that you have to learn!
 I never realized how complicated my own language was until I started teaching ESL in South Korea.

-We have more, words phrases, and grammatical rules then almost all other languages in the world, but I found that the most confusing thing to those trying to learn our language is our use of idioms — we have an estimated 25,000 of them!
+We have more words, phrases, and grammatical rules than almost all other languages in the world, but I found that the most confusing thing to those trying to learn our language is our use of idioms — we have an estimated 25,000 of them!

 Here's what I mean: